-Im excited to announce Natural Dye Workshops in this coming new year of 2017 in and around Los Angeles, CA and New York City.
-Enter your name and email address below if you would like to be added to my contact list for newsletters & notified of new workshops.
+Im excited to announce Natural Dye Workshops in this summer 2017 in and around Los Angeles, CA and New York City.
+Enter your name and email address below if you would like to be added to my contact list for newsletters & to be notified of new workshops.
 Please reach out via email ( thedogwooddyer at gmail dot com) if you have any specific questions.
 Sign up soon as most classes fill up!

 The Natural Spectrum Workshop- at Wild Mesa Topanga- Topanga Canyon, CA

 Natural Dyeing with Medicinal Plants Workshop- at Makers Mess- Los Angeles, CA

 Saturday February 17th- 1-4pm ///// Registration Here

 Organic Indigo Workshop- at Wild Mesa Topanga- Topanga Canyon, CA

 Saturday February 24th- 10am-1pm ///// Registration Here

 Organic Indigo Workshop: Fabric to Dye For- *Morning Session*- at Longwood Gardens- Kennet Square, PA

 Organic Indigo Workshop: Fabric to Dye For- *Afternoon Session*- at Longwood Gardens- Kennet Square, PA